mmarxe/Real-Time-Image-Depth-Mapping/README.md

 # Real-Time Image Depth Mapping

-This is an adaptation of the AnyNet Deep Learning Model to create real time depth maps from mobile devices using CameraX and PyTorch-Lite.
+This is an adaptation of the AnyNet Deep Learning Model approach to create real time depth maps from mobile devices using CameraX and PyTorch-Lite.

 # Installation